naushadh/metar/README.md

 # metar

+NOTE: This is a toy project exploring streaming (via conduit), seeding (via quickCheck) and parsing (via megaparsec).

 A METAR report is a loose international semi-standard used by airports for reporting information about wind speeds, humidity, and weather conditions.
 This program parses a subset of these reports from a stream and keeps some running aggregates.

 ## Format